24-mohamedyehia/SuperSearchAi/README.md

     - You can get your AgentOps API key from [here](https://agentops.com/).
 - TVLY_SEARCH_API_KEY value to search the web
     - You can get your TVLY_SEARCH_API_KEY from [here](https://app.tavily.com/).
+- serper API key value to search the web
+    - You can get your serper API key from [here](https://serper.dev/).

 ### Run Server
 To run the FastAPI server, use the command: